marcoimbee/edgeless-exp-setup/README.md

 - **workflows/:** contains the JSON files of the different workflows that have been tested in the project.
 - **edgeelss_db.db:** the SQLite3 database file containing the serialized Random Forest classifier.
 - **start_cluster.sh:** handy bash script to help start a minimal EDGELESS cluster composed of an EDGELESS controller and orchestrator (single orchestration domain).

+## Starting an experiment campaign to measure data for the proposed EDGELESS workflow
+This file serves as a guide to reproduce the experiment runs conducted in the experiment campaigns.
+In this type of experiments, power consumption and Time to Complete data will be gathered for a later analysis.
+To exactly reproduce the experimental setup, the following main components are needed:
+- **A RaspberryPI 3B+ board (RPI):** will host one $\varepsilon$-node and the device module of the Python automation script
+- **A first Ubuntu virtual machine:** will host $\varepsilon$-CON, $\varepsilon$-ORC, and the Redis database used by the latter.
+- **A second Ubuntu virtual machine:** will host one $\varepsilon$-node.
+- **A PC:** will serve as the controller and will run the controller module of the Python automation script.
+- **An Otii Arc Pro power monitor:** used to power up the RaspberryPi board.
+The next steps assume that these requirements are satisfied.

 ### Downloading and setting up the automation scripts
 A copy of the automation script must be available both on the RPI board and on the PC.